-Did you know that last things come first?
-If that sounds confusing, then you are in for a treat as the Christ the Center panel interviews Dr. R. Fowler White and Dr. Keith Mathison, president and dean respectively, of the brand new Ligonier Academy of Biblical and Theological Studies.
+Did you know that the last things come first?
+If that sounds confusing, then you are in for a treat as the Christ the Center panel interviews Dr. R. Fowler White and Dr. Keith Mathison, president, and dean respectively, of the brand new Ligonier Academy of Biblical and Theological Studies.
 We learn about this new educational endeavor of Dr. R. C. Sproul’s Ligonier Ministries.
-Additionally we discuss eschatological perspectives from Genesis to Revelation, focusing on Dr. Mathison’s new book From Age to Age.
+Additionally, we discuss eschatological perspectives from Genesis to Revelation, focusing on Dr. Mathison’s new book From Age to Age.
 Dr. White is the editor or contributor to several books, including Whatever Happened to the Reformation?
 Dr. Mathison is a prolific author who has written, among many titles, When Shall These Things Be? and Given for You.
-Listeners will want to listen carefully to this episode in order to ascertain whether Dr. Mathison is an optimistic amillennialist or a pessimistic postmillenialist.
+Listeners will want to listen carefully to this episode in order to ascertain whether Dr. Mathison is an optimistic amillennialist or a pessimistic postmillennialist.

 - R. Fowler White

 - Keith Mathison